fariz-codes/nda/README.md

 ## Feature: Configuration

-This page will have the configuration option available for the NDA application.
+This page will have the configuration options available for the NDA application.

 ### Start-on-boot